saymrwulf/prophet/notes.md

-2017-10-06T06:21:00 - Quick fix, referencing a known issue from the official repo (prophet) 2018-02-02T02:18:00 - Quick fix, referencing a known issue from the official repo (prophet) 2018-03-04T20:30:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (prophet)
+2017-10-06T06:21:00 - Quick fix, referencing a known issue from the official repo (prophet) 2018-02-02T02:18:00 - Quick fix, referencing a known issue from the official repo (prophet) 2018-03-04T20:30:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (prophet) 2018-03-04T08:24:00 - Quick fix, referencing a known issue from the official repo (prophet)